-The CPI Program prevents sensitive U.S. technologies and weapons from reaching the hands of adversaries.
-The unit combats the trafficking and illegal export of the following commodities and services:
+U.S. Immigration and Customs Enforcement's (ICE), Homeland Security Investigations' (HSI), Counter-Proliferation Investigations (CPI) program prevents sensitive U.S. technologies and weapons from reaching terrorists, criminal organizations and foreign adversaries.
+The CPI program combats the trafficking and illegal export of the following commodities and services:

 If you have information regarding international terrorism, violations of U.S. export laws, or economic sanctions and embargoes, please call 1-866-DHS-2-ICE (1-866-347-2423; TTY for hearing impaired: 802-872-6196).